Some commonly used brand names are:

 - For reduction of size of pupil of eye:

-Precautions While Using dapiprazole
+Precautions While Using This Medicine

-dapiprazole may cause your eyes to become more sensitive to light than they are normally.
+This medicine may cause your eyes to become more sensitive to light than they are normally.
 Wearing sunglasses and avoiding too much exposure to bright light may help lessen the discomfort.

-dapiprazole Side Effects
+Side Effects of This Medicine

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur :

 Irritation (severe) or swelling of the clear part of the eye

-Some side effects may occur that usually do not need medical attention.
+Other side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+However, check with your doctor if any of the following side effects continue or are bothersome:

-- redness of the white part of the eye
+Burning of eye when medicine is applied; redness of the white part of the eye

-Other side effects not listed may also occur in some patients.
-If you notice any other effects, check with your healthcare professional.
+Other side effects not listed above may also occur in some patients.
+If you notice any other effects, check with your doctor.